-There were no changes in the Group's and the Company's approach to capital management during the financial year.
+There were no changes in the Group's approach to capital management during the financial year other than the additional loan covenants imposed by a financial institution.

 The Group and the Company are in compliance with all externally imposed capital requirements.